szlee118/Doodle-Jump/README.md

 # FPGA-based Doodle Jump
-This game is made cooperaively in Hardware Design course, NTHU
+This game is made cooperatively in Hardware Design course, NTHU
 FPGA board: Basys3
 Suggested IDE: Vivado
 All files here need to be included in the synthesis process